pacificclimate/design-value-explorer/README.md

 using `docker exec` commands.
 Most convenient is to use `docker exec` to run an interactive `bash` shell in the container.
 From that bash shell all ordinary commands can be run, including running tests and running the app.

+#### Prepare

+1. Update the development config (`docker/dev-local/config.yml`) as needed.
+1. Copy any large datasets (e.g., reconstructions) to your local codebase (typically under `local-data/`).
+This cuts app startup time from minutes to seconds.
+App startup is incurred every time you make a change to the codebase and want to see the results.

 #### Build the image